SirMekus/mmuo/Readme.md

 href="/delete-user">Remove</a>
 ```

-7. ## Running AJAX Requests Via Forms (POST,GET,PUT,DELETE,etc Requests)
+## 7. Running AJAX Requests In General

 We advice that each input type be placed within a `div` for proper styling and alignment.
-If you use our `registerEventListeners()` function then make sure it has the id or class attribute set to `form`.
+If you use our `registerEventListeners()` function then make sure the `form` has the id or class attribute set to `form`.
 Example:

 ```html
 <form action="submit" id="form" method="post">